todbot/cstbase/host/commandline/README.md

 Command-line Tool and C library for cstbase
 ===========================================

-To build, see the Makefile.
+To build, and to see prerequisites to building, see the Makefile.

 The current support build products are: